fullstackleo777/js-scripts/dev-tools-web-console/09_job-listing-scraper/README.md

 ## How to Use

 1. Paste the snippet into your DevTools Console on any Indeed job page.
-2. A print dialog appears—select “Save as PDF.”
+2. A print dialog appears select “Save as PDF.”
 3. The **default** filename will be:

    ```
    YYYY-MM-DD_Location_Employer_Job-Title.pdf
    ```

-—This script avoids all CSP issues by using the browser’s built-in print-to-PDF and `document.title` instead of external libraries.
+This script avoids all CSP issues by using the browser’s built-in print-to-PDF and `document.title` instead of external libraries.

 ## Why this Script?